 EXTRACT OF ANNUAL RETURN

 As required under the provisions of the Companies Act 2013 the extract of AnnualReturn for the financial year ended 31st March 2018 in the prescribed formMGT-9 is attached at Annexure-VIII to this report.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirements under Section 134(5) of the Companies Act 2013 withrespect to Directors Responsibility Statement it is hereby confirmed that
+Pursuant to the requirements under Section 134(5) of the Companies Act 2013 withrespect to Directors' Responsibility Statement it is hereby confirmed that

 i) in the preparation of the annual accounts for the financial year ended March 31st2018 the applicable accounting standards have been followed and that there are nomaterial departures from the same;

 ii) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the Company for the year under review;